Opt-Out Messages

 Text STOP to opt out

-This notice is 22 characters long, so it will add 22 characters to your overall message.
-If you want only one text counted toward your usage, you need to account for this opt out notice by keeping the rest of your message at 138 characters (which our character counter can help with).
+This notice is 22 characters long, adding 22 characters to your overall message.
+If you want only one text counted toward your usage, you need to account for this opt-out notice by keeping the rest of your message at 138 characters (which our character counter can help with).

 This STOP message will only send to a contact one time per text number the first time you text them.
-We do not recommend texting the same contact from multiple numbers—especially if they have opted out of messages from one number already.
-It’s confusing for the contact, and can open you up to harassment claims.
+We do not recommend texting the same contact from multiple numbers, especially if they have already opted out of messages from one number.
+It’s confusing for the contact and can open you up to harassment claims.

-If a contact expresses they want to opt out, but doesn’t actually text any of the opt out keywords above, you can suppress them to ensure you don’t accidentally message them again.
+If a contact expresses they want to opt out, but doesn’t text any of the opt-out keywords above, you can suppress them to ensure you don’t accidentally message them again.

 Can a contact opt back in after they’ve opted out?

-The only way an opted-out contact can receive your messages again is to text in an opt-in keyword.
+Texting in an opt-in keyword is the only way an opt-out contact can receive your messages again.
 The opt-in keywords are START, YES, and UNSTOP.